cea-hpc/clustershell/doc/sphinx/tools/clush.rst

     `- rio[12-13]
        `- rio[300-440]

+:ref:`nodeset-groups` and :ref:`node-wildcards` are supported in
+**topology.conf**, but any route definition with an empty node set is ignored (a message is printed in debug mode in that case).

 At runtime, ClusterShell will pick an initial propagation tree from this topology graph definition and the current root node.
 Multiple admin/root